Which Statement About M.robustus And The Octopus Garden

 • Muusoctopus robustus is a relatively small octopus, with adults typically reaching a mantle length of about 10-15 cm (4-6 inches).

-• Its body is robust and muscular, adapted for life on the seafloor.
+• Its body is dependable and muscular, adapted for life on the seafloor.

 • The species is found in the deep waters of the Pacific Ocean, particularly around hydrothermal vents and cold seeps.